aaditya-crypto/aaditya-crypto/README.md

 - 👀 I’m interested in starting a new project which uses python
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on python based project
-- 📫 you can mail me on adi18shri@gmail.com
+- 📫 you can mail me at adi18shri@gmail.com

 <!---
 aaditya-crypto/aaditya-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.